rebcabin/masr/specs.md

 (def-term-entity-key dimension)
 ```

 This spec can generate samples.
+TODO: Samples are
+not fleshed out in general.

 ```clojure